aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 3. **Flex Jobs**

 The flexible execution class is appropriate for non-urgent jobs such as pre-production jobs, testing, and one-time data loads.
-Flexible job runs are supported for jobs using AWS Glue version 3.0 or later and `G.1X` or `G.2X` worker types but will default to the latest version of Glue (currently Glue 3.0.)
-Similar to ETL, we’ll enable these features:
+Flexible jobs default to Glue version 3.0 and worker type `G_2X`.
+The following best practice features are enabled by default:
 `—enable-metrics, —enable-spark-ui, —enable-continuous-cloudwatch-log`

 ```ts